 DHS and HFS representatives meet regularly to identify ways to streamline the application process.
-Training sessions on using the ABE application system were videotaped for use as webinars on the HFS website.
+Training sessions on using the ABE application system and the provider portal were videotaped for use as webinars on the HFS website.
 The State continues to incorporate every electronic source currently available into the IES system to minimize the amount of information required to be provided by the client to prove eligibility.
+Including AVS, which is an electronic asset verification system.
 Some information is not available from current electronic sources and must be requested from the applicant.